fvaleri/strimzi-debugging/sessions/007/README.md

 ```

 The old partitions will be only removed once the reassignment process is complete, so make sure that there is enough
 disk space to accommodate for this extra storage requirement.
+We must use the `--verify` option to check the status of
+the reassignment process and disable the replication throttling, which otherwise will continue to affect the cluster.
-If the process completed successfully, we can check the
+When the process is done, we can check if the topic configuration changes have been applied.
-topic configuration again.

 ```sh
 [strimzi@krun-1664115586 kafka]$ bin/kafka-reassign-partitions.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 \